The members of St Paul are involved in many ministries. You can find information about each ministry by clicking on the list items below.

 Card Ministry - On a monthly basis, the church sends greeting cards to our homebound members.You can participate in this ministry by making cards, purchasing cards to send out on a selected month, providing postage, etc.Generally, 10 greetings are sent each month.If you would be interested in helping with this ministry, contact Kathy Powell at 304-296-6963 or the church office

 Christian Education – The ELCA states that Christian education is at the very heart of the church.
 In the educational process, the Spirit of God encounters people of all ages so that they are nurtured in faith, grow in knowledge and experience, and are inspired and empowered to live as disciples of Jesus Christ.
 This call to discipleship compels us to share our faith and serve others in the home, the community and the world.
-At St. Paul, Christian education is achieved through Sunday School for all ages, weekly bible study on Tuesday mornings at 10am, Lenten and Advent devotionals, confirmation classes and Vacation Bible School.
-If you would like more information about any of these activities or would like to assist with Christian education, please contact Amanda Menihan, our Sunday School superintendant at 304-241-4208 or email@example.com; Tamara Riegel in the church office at firstname.lastname@example.org or Pastor Jerry
+At St. Paul, Christian education is achieved through Sunday School for all ages, weekly Bible study on Tuesday mornings at 10am, Lenten and Advent devotionals, confirmation classes and Vacation Bible School.
+If you would like more information about any of these activities or would like to assist with Christian education, please contact Tamara Riegel in the church office at firstname.lastname@example.org or Pastor Jerry

 Circle of Friends - is a dedicated group of volunteers from various churches, civic organizations, college groups and friends that provide food for those in need in the Morgantown Area.St.
 Paul prepares and serves the meal the fourth Sunday of each month at the First Baptist Church on High Street (time is from 3:30 to 5:15).1 week prior to the meal day, an e-mail is sent out to those on the e-mail list with the planned menu and what items are needed.volunteer to purchase items, prepare the food and/or serve, depending on availability.more information or to join the e-mail list, contact Kathy Powell at firstname.lastname@example.org or Debby Borrelli at email@example.com

 Congregation Council – The church council has general oversight of the life and ministries of the congregation, and in particular, its worship life and finances.
 Council meetings are held on the second Thursday of each month.
 Voting members may be elected to serve on the congregation council.
-If you have an interest in serving on council, please speak with Lisa Moherman, President of the Congregation Council at firstname.lastname@example.org or any council member
+If you have an interest in serving on council, please speak with the Congregation President or other leaders in the church.
+Contact info can be found on the right margin of many pages on this website.

 Confirmation – The ELCA has said:“Confirmation ministry is a pastoral and education ministry of the church which helps the baptized person through Word and Sacrament to identify more deeply with the Christian community and participate more fully in its mission.”
 Confirmation will help you to feel more at home in the church and teach you ways to be active in the different ministries of the church.
 To learn about the next confirmation class, see Pastor Jerry